pradnya-git-relup/relup-documentation/neurolup_battery_results/NeuroLupBatteryResults.md

 <a id="subsec-exercise02"></a>
 ### Exercise 2: Say “Ah”
 #### Overview
 In this exercise, participants are required to vocalize the sound "Ah" continuously for a duration of 5 seconds.
+Sustained intonation has been utilized as a language-agnostic indicator of movement disorders.

 The exercise process is outlined as follows:
 1. Instructions for the exercise are displayed.
 Participants can click the "Start recording" button to record a response.